Home

 There are so many tropical islands that surround Phuket; it would take weeks to explore them all, there are in total 39 islands around Phuket with most of them lying off the east coast.

-Several of these offshore islands are totally deserted, and offer some of the best dive sites and fantastic snorkeling areas.
-Where some of the other islands around Phuket are very popular, providing lots of family fun activities for kids and adults alike.
+Some of the other islands around Phuket are very popular, providing lots of family fun activities for kids and adults alike.

-To reach the islands around Phuket you can book day trips through any tour shop in Phuket.
-The organized tours are good as they include your transfer from your hotel to the pier, and then collect you from the pier and take you back to your hotel.
+Organized tours are good as they include your transfer from your hotel to the pier, and then collect you from the pier and take you back to your hotel.

-Depending on what tour you book, some also include morning tea and lunch.
 The only downside to organized tours is that you are on a strict timetable and the tour groups are usually quite large.

-For day trips to Phuket’s nearby islands, you can also hire a long tail boat or speedboat at the beach nearest to the island that you want to visit.
-The boat driver will take you to the island you want to visit and wait until you are ready to return.
-Prices will depend on how far you want to go and how long you intend to stay on the Island.
+For day trips to Phuket’s nearby islands, you can also hire a long tail boat or speedboat to the island that you want to visit.

 Ko Phi Phi